chef/chef-web-docs/content/custom_resources_notes.md

 ## Library Resources/Providers

-Library resources are discouraged since you can more easily shoot yourself in the foot.
-They used to be encouraged back before Chef Client 12.0 `provides` was introduced since it allowed for renaming the resource so that it didn't have to be prefixed by the cookbook name.
+Library resources were a pattern for custom resources in versions of Chef Infra Client before 12.0.
+Chef Infra Client 12.0 introduced `provides` was introduced since it allowed for renaming the resource so that it didn't have to be prefixed by the cookbook name.

 There are many ways to go wrong writing library providers.
 One of the